-In order to comply with requirements imposed by IFC, one of the Company's shareholders, independent monitoring reviews are conducted on a regular basis to assess compliance with IFC Performance Standards.
-The most recent review commenced in October 2023.
-Once complete, it will be published, along with all other Independent Monitoring Group reports, on Africa Oil's website.
+In order to comply with requirements imposed by IFC, another of the Company's major shareholders, independent monitoring reviews are conducted on a regular basis to assess compliance with IFC Performance Standards.
+The most recent review was conducted in Q3 2022 and can be found, along with all other Independent Monitoring Group reports, on Africa Oil's website.
+The next review is scheduled for Q3 2023.